peer-workshop/peer-workshop.github.io/call-for-abstracts.md

 2. How do we determine the psycholinguistic validity of such representations to better understand incremental processing in humans?
 3. How might the psycholinguistically valid representations be deployed during incremental language processing?

-PEER2025 will be held solely in-person at the University of Rochester, and there will be no remote presentation or attendance option.
+PEER2025 will be held solely in-person at the University of Rochester on April 18, 2025, and there will be no remote presentation or attendance option.

 ## Submission details